AjaXsb/contact-list-rest-api/README.md

 ### Search

+A user can search for all his contacts.

 A user can search for a person by name in the global database.
 Search results display the name, phone number and spam likelihood for each result matching that name completely or partially.